 I made one rookie mistake that caused me to have to carbon offset more flights than I planned.
 When planning my itinerary, I thought I could figure out how to travel from Kathmandu to Varanasi by land.
 It was only in Nepal that I realised I could not do this, because my tourist visa to India was an e-visa.
 There are selected entry points where this visa can be processed, most of them airports.
 The land border between Nepal and India cannot do it.

 So I had to book a flight at the last minute.
 Then I realised that I couldn’t fly from Kathmandu to Varanasi directly, and had to book two flights – I had to transit in Delhi to get to Varanasi!

 In theory I could do my Uttar Pradesh travel the other way around, i.e. change my homebound flight to depart from Varanasi instead of Delhi.
 But I couldn’t, because my friend in India had already booked the train tickets for me, and the trip went the other way.

 It wasn’t that much more to offset the extra flight, but I could have done better.

 While there are things you can prepare from the outset to travel sustainably, don’t forget to keep an open mind when you have arrived.
 Sometimes, you come across opportunities to be more sustainable that you didn’t know about, and could not have planned for.

 In Lucknow, I stumbled upon a very interesting cafe.

-What happened: After being dropped off at Ambedkar Park in Lucknow, I was not feeling inclined to go inside the park.
+After being dropped off at Ambedkar Park in Lucknow, I didn’t feeling like going inside the park.
 So I decided to wander around the area instead.
 While trying to look for the J.P.
 Narayan museum, I came across an interesting sign on a wall.

 ‘Sheroes’ Hangout‘, it read.
 ‘Cafe and Reach-out Centre Run by Acid Attack Survivors’.